nicktogo/coeditor/README.md

 ## Known issue
 + If clients use different types for line ending (i.e. CRLF or LF) with each other, this package will cause files end up with inconsistent content.
 **MAKE SURE ALL CLIENTS USE THE SAME TYPE FOR LINE ENDING AND SET TYPE IN THIS PACKAGE'S SETTING VIEW!
 (EITHER CRLF OR LF WILL DO)**
++ If you encounter any other problem, you are more than welcome to open a issue in the github repo, thanks for helping me to improve this project!

 ## TODO
 + ~~Customized configuration (Server address, random session id or given by user)~~ DONE